dfinity/wg-identity-authentication/topics/icrc_29_window_post_message_transport.md

 ## Authentication

 * The relying party must authenticate the signer by the `origin` of the window that it opens.
-* The singer must authenticate the relying party by the `origin` property of the `message` event that it received.
+* The signer must authenticate the relying party by the `origin` property of the `message` event that it received.

 ## Sending Messages